Approximating fixed size quantum correlations in polynomial time: Approximating quantum non-local games via symmetric subspace methods

-Semidefinite programs with inherent symmetry arise in numerous areas of research, motivating substantial work on methods to reduce their complexity \cite{schrijver2005new, laurent2005strengthened, gijswijt2006new, de2007reduction, polak2020new}.
-For an overview, see \cite{vallentin2009symmetry}.
+Semidefinite programs with inherent symmetry arise in numerous areas of research, motivating substantial work on methods to reduce their complexity \cite{schrijver2005new, laurent2005strengthened, gijswijt2006new, Klerk2007ReductionOS, polak2020new}.
+For an overview, see \cite[Sec.\ 1]{vallentin2009symmetry}.
 Related works have also examined the algorithmic complexity of these procedures in specialized cases where the symmetry is governed by the symmetric group, such as those involving the Terwilliger algebra \cite{gijswijt2009block}.
 More recently, \cite{fawzi2022hierarchy, chee2023efficient} explored applications in approximate quantum error correction.
 Building on this line of research, we establish connections to concepts from \cite{christandl2007one} using Schur-Weyl duality.

-The goal of this section is to develop an algorithm that expresses $SDP_n^{Bose}(G)$ in terms of the Schur basis.
-To clarify, while $SDP_n^{Bose}(G)$ is defined as an SDP restricted to operators with support and range in $A\otimes\vee^n\lrbracket{B\bar{B}}$, it is not, a priori, expressed in a basis that yields a representation whose size scales only polynomially with $n$.
-To address this, in \autoref{sec:schur_sdp_bose} we introduce $\Psi\lrbracket{SDP_n^{Bose}(G)}$, a reformulation of $SDP_n^{Bose}(G)$ in a (Schur) basis, wherein the size of all objects is guaranteed, by construction, to grow only polynomially in $n$.
-In the \autoref{sec:efficiency_of_Bose_trafo}, we demonstrate that the transformation from $SDP_n^{Bose}$ to its Schur-basis reformulation $\Psi\lrbracket{SDP_n^{Bose}(G)}$ can be performed efficiently in the parameter $n$.
-It is crucial to avoid first constructing $SDP_n^{Bose}$, followed by a basis transformation to obtain $\Psi\lrbracket{SDP_n^{Bose}(G)}$, as this would require handling exponentially large objects in $n$.
-Instead, we show in the how $\Psi\lrbracket{SDP_n^{Bose}(G)}$ can be constructed directly, in a manner that is efficient with respect to $n$.
+The goal of this section is to develop an algorithm that expresses $\mathrm{SDP}_n^{\mathrm{Bose}}(G)$ in terms of a symmetry-adapted basis.
+To clarify, while $\mathrm{SDP}_n^{\mathrm{Bose}}(G)$ is defined as an SDP restricted to operators with support and range in $A\otimes\vee^n\lrbracket{B\bar{B}}$, it is not, a priori, expressed in a basis that yields a representation whose size scales only polynomially with $n$.
+We proceed in three steps of increasing concreteness.
+First, in \autoref{sec:bose_full_matrix_algebra}, we record the structural fact that the operators which are Bose-symmetric with respect to side systems form a full matrix $*$-algebra of dimension polynomial in $n$; this certifies the existence of the desired reformulation and uses no representation theory.
+Second, in \autoref{sec:explicit_star_isomorphism}, representation theory enters --- not to prove existence, but to provide an orthonormal basis of $\vee^n\lrbracket{B\bar{B}}$ whose coefficients over the computational basis are available in closed form, turning the abstract $*$-isomorphism into an explicit map.
+Third, in \autoref{sec:symmetry_adapted_reformulation} we use this map to reformulate $\mathrm{SDP}_n^{\mathrm{Bose}}(G)$ as a program $\Psi\lrbracket{\mathrm{SDP}_n^{\mathrm{Bose}}(G)}$ in which, by construction, all objects are of size polynomial in $n$, and in \autoref{sec:efficiency_of_Bose_trafo} we show that $\Psi\lrbracket{\mathrm{SDP}_n^{\mathrm{Bose}}(G)}$ can be \emph{constructed} in time polynomial in $n$.
+The latter step is crucial: first constructing $\mathrm{SDP}_n^{\mathrm{Bose}}(G)$ and subsequently changing basis would require handling exponentially large objects in $n$; instead, $\Psi\lrbracket{\mathrm{SDP}_n^{\mathrm{Bose}}(G)}$ is assembled directly.